filipnaudot/LoxInterpreter/README.md

 # Lox Interpreter

-This project is an implementation of a Lox language interpreter in Haskell.
+This project is an implementation of a [Lox](https://craftinginterpreters.com/the-lox-language.html) interpreter in Haskell.

 ## How to Run
 To run the Lox interpreter with a .lox file, use the following command: